-The calibrated echosounder data from each transect were processed using commercial software (Echoview V8.0.76.30859, Echoview Software Pty Ltd.) and estimates of the sound speed and absorption coefficient calculated with contemporaneous data from CTD probes cast while stationary or underway (UCTD, see Section 2.1.3).
-Data collected along the daytime transects at speeds ≥ 5 km are used to estimate CPS densities.
-Nighttime acoustic data are assumed to be negatively biased due to diel-vertical migration (DVM) and disaggregation of the target species' schools (Cutter and Demer, 2008).
+The calibrated echosounder data from each transect were processed using commercial software (Echoview V9.0.318.34509, Echoview Software Pty Ltd.) and estimates of the sound speed and absorption coefficient calculated with contemporaneous data from CTD probes cast while stationary or underway (UCTD, see Section 2.1.3.1).
+Data collected along the daytime transects at speeds ≥ 5 kn were used to estimate CPS densities.
+Nighttime acoustic data were assumed to be negatively biased due to diel-vertical migration (DVM) and disaggregation of the target species' schools (Cutter and Demer, 2008).